ExpressenAB/exp-containership/README.md

 * ``[environment].servers`` - list of servers to deploy to.
 * ``[environment].waitForLoadbalancer`` - wait for the loadbalancer to enable a server before proceeeding with the next (defaults to "false").

+#### Add deploy tasks

-Also add an entry to the scripts section for deploy tasks
+Add entries to the scripts section for deploy tasks

 ```
 "scripts": {